CogniSim/.github/profile/README.md

 The long term plan is to build CogniSim into a comprehensive agentic testing framework.

 - Generate End to End tests based on production traffic
-- Create new tests based on distillation of
+- Create new tests based simple high level tasks
 - Create tests which simulate multiple users
 - Heal code based on errors of end to end users